Parkinson's disease: Society and culture

-Social impact
+Social consequences

 The reduced ability to facially express emotions—as depicted here by French anatomist Paul Richer in 1888—can harm social well-being.

-For some people with PD, masked facial expressions and difficulty moderating facial expressions of emotion or recognizing other people's facial expressions can impact social well-being.
+For some people with PD, masked facial expressions and difficulty moderating facial expressions of emotion or recognizing other people's facial expressions can affect social well-being.
 As the condition progresses, tremor, other motor symptoms, difficulty communicating, or mobility issues may interfere with social engagement, causing individuals with PD to feel isolated.
 Public perception and awareness of PD symptoms such as shaking, hallucinating, slurring speech, and being off balance is lacking in some countries and can lead to stigma.

 Cost

 The economic cost of Parkinson's to both individuals and society is high.
 In many low- and middle-income countries, public health systems may not fully cover Parkinson's disease therapies, leading to disparities in access to treatment.
 In contrast, high-income countries with universal healthcare typically cover standard treatments such as levodopa and specialist care.
 Indirect costs include lifetime earnings losses due to premature death, productivity losses, and caregiver burdens.
 The duration and progressive nature of PD can place a heavy burden on caregivers; family members, such as spouses, dedicate around 22 hours per week to care.

-In 2010, the total economic burden of PD across Europe, including indirect and direct medical costs, was estimated to be €13.9 billion (US $14.9 billion).
+In 2010, the total economic burden of PD across Europe, including indirect and direct medical costs, was estimated to be €13.9 billion (US$14.9 billion).
 The total burden in the United States was estimated to be $51.9 billion in 2017, and is projected to surpass $79 billion by 2037.
 As of 2022, no rigorous economic surveys had been performed for low- or middle-income nations.
 Preventive care has been identified as crucial to slow the rapidly increasing incidence of Parkinson's from overwhelming national health systems.

 Advocacy

 The birthday of James Parkinson, 11 April, has been designated as World Parkinson's Day.
 A red tulip was chosen by international organizations as the symbol of the disease in 2005; it represents the 'James Parkinson' tulip cultivar, registered in 1981 by a Dutch horticulturalist.

-Advocacy organizations include the National Parkinson Foundation, which has provided more than $180 million in care, research, and support services since 1982, Parkinson's Disease Foundation, which has distributed more than $115 million for research and nearly $50 million for education and advocacy programs since its founding in 1957 by William Black; the American Parkinson Disease Association, founded in 1961; and the European Parkinson's Disease Association, founded in 1992.
+Advocacy organizations include the National Parkinson Foundation, which has provided more than $180 million in care, research, and support services since 1982, Parkinson's Disease Foundation, which has distributed more than $115 million for research and nearly $50 million for education and advocacy programs since its founding in 1957 by William Black; the American Parkinson Disease Association, founded in 1961; and Parkinson's Europe, founded in 1992.